MicrosoftDocs/Contribute/Contribute/markdown-reference.md

 > * List item 2
 > * List item 3

-Use checklits at the beginning or end of an article to summarize "What will you learn" or "What have you learned" content.
+Use checklists at the beginning or end of an article to summarize "What will you learn" or "What have you learned" content.
 Do not add random checklists throughout your articles.
 <!-- is this guidance still accurate? -->

 ## Next step action